 Some other important distinctions between the DMV and court process include the following:

 - You have a choice whether or not to have a DMV hearing and whether or not to have an attorney present at said hearing; the court process demands that either you or your attorney be present at all scheduled hearings.

 - A victory at a DMV hearing has no direct effect on your DUI court proceedings.
 The DMV hearing officer can only set aside the administrative action against your driving privilege.
 This decision is separate and/or independent from any criminal charge, sanction, penalty, or decision.

 - If you lose your DMV hearing, you may have a renewed right to a hearing within one year of your arrest date when a DUI charge is dismissed or not filed by a District Attorney due to lack of evidence, or filed, but later dismissed by the court because of insufficient evidence or unlawful search and seizure pursuant to California Penal Code Sec.
 1538.5.

-- A reduction of a DUI charge to reckless driving in the criminal court is independent from the administrative proceedings, and does not affect the driving privilege suspension.
+- A reduction of a DUI charge to reckless driving in the criminal court is independent of the administrative proceedings, and does not affect the driving privilege suspension.

 - When going through the court process, you must consider consequences that go well beyond the suspension of your license.
 In fact, on a second time DUI, jail time often becomes a serious possibility as result of a second DUI court conviction.5

-A restricted license enables you to drive during the course of your employment, and to and from work, school, and/or California DUI school.
+A restricted license enables you to drive to and from work, school, and/or California DUI school.

 The DMV will require you to file an SR22 form in order to obtain a restricted license or to fully reinstate your license following your suspension period.
 You may be required to maintain your SR22 with the California DMV for a period of 3-years from the date of having your license reinstated.